-It is a very used transport at the world level, because its infrastructure is assured with respect to tracks and vehicles.
-It offers different types of rail freight cars in vans, gondolas, hoppers, trailers, tanks, duplex and triplex cars.
+It is a very used transport at the world level because its infrastructure is assured for tracks and vehicles.
+It offers different types of rail freight cars in vans, gondolas, hoppers, trailers, tanks, duplex, and triplex cars.
 The vans are hired to transport products that require protection against the environment, with shock absorbers to transport fragile cargo, sensitive to vibration and sudden movements, without temperature control.

 5. Multimodal Transport

 Multimodal transport is that in which it is necessary to use more than one means of transport to transport the goods from their place of origin to their final destination, but with only one transport contract.
-This mode is used in order to carry out more quickly and efficiently the operations of transshipment of materials and goods (including containers, pallets or similar items used for cargo consolidation)
+This mode is used to carry out more quickly and efficiently the operations of transshipment of materials and goods (including containers, pallets, or similar items used for cargo consolidation)